steven2358/kafbox/README.md

 Octave / Matlab pre-2008a
 -------------------------
 This toolbox uses the `classdef` command which is not supported in Matlab pre-2008a and not yet in Octave.
-The older 0.x versions of this toolbox do not use `classdef` and can be used with all versions of Matlab and Octave. http://sourceforge.net/projects/kafbox/files/
+The older 0.x versions of this toolbox do not use `classdef` and can therefore be used with all versions of Matlab and Octave. http://sourceforge.net/projects/kafbox/files/

 Included algorithms